 PhD, BS, MIT

-Tom Y. Chang is an associate professor of Finance and Business Economics at the USC Marshall School of Business, a research fellow at the Schaeffer Center for Health Policy and Economics and a CESR fellow at the USC Dornsife Center for Economic and Social Research.
-His research focuses on behavioral economics, corporate finance, applied microeconomics and industrial organization.
-His current research focuses on better understanding individual decision making and its implications for firm behavior.
-His work has been covered by the Associated Press, Bloomberg, CBS News, CNN, The Economist, The Financial Times, The Los Angeles Times, NPR, CBC/Radio-Canada, Psychology Today, PBS Newshour and The Washington Post.
+Tom Chang is an associate professor of Finance and Business Economics at the Marshall School of Business and a research fellow at both the Schaeffer Center for Health Policy and Economics and the Dornsife Center for Economic and Social Research.
+He received a BS in Physics (1998) and a PhD in economics (2009), both from the Massachusetts Institute of Technology.
+His current research focuses on better understanding individual decision-making and its implications for firm behavior.

 PhD, MA, University of Rochester; BS, Fudan University